weiping-playnext/Zenject/README.md

 }
 ```

 The `ZenjectSceneLoader` class also allows for more complex scenarios, such as loading a scene as a "child" of the current scene, which would cause the new scene to inherit all the dependencies in the current scene.
-However, it is often better to use 'Scene Contract Names' for this instead.
-See <a href="#scene-parenting">here</a> for details.
+However, it is often better to use <a href="#scene-parenting">Scene Contract Names</a> for this instead.

 ## <a id="scene-parenting"></a>Scene Parenting Using Contract Names